 According to the National Institutes of Health (NIH), a prehabilitation program “incorporates the components of warm-up, a cardiovascular component, resistance training, flexibility training and practicing functional tasks.”

-Participating in outpatient physical therapy before your procedure will allow you to return to the lifestyle you’re accustomed to at a much faster pace.
+Participating in outpatient physical therapy for seniors before your procedure will allow you to return to the lifestyle you’re accustomed to at a much faster pace.
 Your recovery period will be greatly enhanced, as your muscles are already strengthened and ready to support your new and improved joint.
 Exercise will also improve your circulation, as well as possibly help reduce swelling and the risk of blood clots post-surgery.

 If you’re new to the fitness world, make sure to talk to your doctor or therapist about any physical limitations you may have before you get started.
 Also, listen to your body when you do the exercises they prescribe.
 If you experience any pain, or the exercise is causing discomfort to your joints, stop the activity immediately and contact your physician.